spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 ## Temporal difference: TD-Learning

 TD-learning is a clever way to account for potential future value without knowing them yet.
 TD is a model-free class of algorithms: it does not simulate future states.
-The main idea is to take into account all the rewards of a sequence of actions to give a better value than just the reward of the next action.
+The main idea is to consider all the rewards of a sequence of actions to give a better value than just the reward of the next action.

 We can, for instance, sum all the future rewards: